SkynetLabs/skynet-docs/source/index.html.md

 ## Languages

 <aside class="warning">
-As of November 2021 the SDKs are still under heavy construction.
+As of April 2022 the non-JS SDKs are still under heavy construction.
 Use the JS libraries for the best experience.
 </aside>